rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 also change the *src/network.rs* file into the *src/network/mod.rs* file, and also put the code for `network::server` in the `network` directory in *src/network/server.rs*, instead of just being able to extract the *network::server* into *src/server.rs*?
-The reason is that Rust wouldn't be able to tell that `server` was supposed to be a submodule of `network` if the *server.rs* file was in the *src* directory.
-To make it clearer why Rust can't tell, let's consider a different example where we have this module hierarchy with all the definitions in *src/lib.rs*:
+The reason is that Rust wouldn’t be able to tell that `server` was supposed to be a submodule of `network` if the *server.rs* file was in the *src* directory.
+To make it clearer why Rust can’t tell, let’s consider a different example where we have this module hierarchy with all the definitions in *src/lib.rs*:

 ```text